SR - Supporting the struggling reader

 |02 - We review current provision for children who struggle to read/ have dyslexia in Ireland today, review the continuum of support and look at examples of how the class teacher can differentiate everyday teaching to help struggling readers.
 We detail the role of the learning support and resource teachers and explore the use and importance of assessment when developing SMART targets for children with literacy difficulties.|

 03 - We look at the preparation of the student support file and how we need to differentiate our approach for struggling readers.
 We provide information on team teaching and also explore the features and characteristics of a suite of interventions and the supporting evidence for each in relation to features such as:

 04 - We explore features of interventions that are integral to their success, to include:

 05 - We use our growing knowledge to evaluate a range of programmes and interventions to support struggling readers, to include:

 "I thoroughly enjoyed this course!
-It nice to hear from experts in the field.
-It provides truly useful and insightful lesson ideas and practical way to assess, address and intervene in order to help the struggling reader.
-A truly helpful and fantastically beneficial course!" - Katie Jo, 2018
+It's nice to hear from experts in the field.
+It provides truly useful and insightful lesson ideas and practical ways to assess, address and intervene in order to help the struggling reader.
+A truly helpful and fantastically beneficial course!"
+Katie, 2020